penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/06-extend-tools-with-patterns.md

 This pattern has a few benefits:
 - We reduce unnecessary token usage (tool outputs are included in LLM token count).
 - We only send the information we need to the LLM.
 This improves agent quality and robustness.
+- We fully control the payload shape and can rename or exclude fields as needed.

 ## Complex control flow in tools via nested workflows